 One thing that hasn't changed at this restaurant is the food, which continues to be on par with some of the best Italian restaurants in the North End of Boston, but with easier parking (there is a small parking lot out front as well as street parking) and prices that are a touch lower than many similar spots in the North End even though it feels like an upscale spot.
-Some standouts here include everyday items, seasonal dishes, and various specials that aren't offered all the time, with a few possible options being an old-school mussels marinara; a delicious fig, prosciutto, baby spinach, and gorgonzola appetizer along with the asiago, grilled asparagus, and prosciutto appetizer; a wonderful seafood risotto with lobster, scallops, and shrimp; and a nicely-textured, creamy, and bright-tasting gnocchi pesto with prosciutto; a nicely-presented meatball bruschetta with baby spinach; a pollo greco plate that has white-meat chicken and a zesty mix of lemons, tomatoes, basil, olive oil, onions, feta cheese, and pasta; a huge serving of pappardelle with chicken in a bacon cream sauce; an equally substantial cavatelli with butternut squash cream sauce; an unusual pappardelle lasagna with butternut squash, ricotta, and prosciutto; a delectable plate of linguine and house-made meatballs with a hearty marinara; a rich-tasting gorgonzola ravioli with chicken; and a pasta and seafood plate that has scallops, shrimp, prosciutto, and linguine mixed with herbs and spices.
+Some standouts here include everyday items, seasonal dishes, and various specials that aren't offered all the time, with a few possible options being an old-school mussels marinara; a delicious fig, prosciutto, baby spinach, and gorgonzola appetizer along with the asiago, grilled asparagus, and prosciutto appetizer; a wonderful seafood risotto with lobster, scallops, and shrimp; a nicely-textured, creamy, and bright-tasting gnocchi pesto with prosciutto; a nicely-presented meatball bruschetta with baby spinach; a pollo greco plate that has white-meat chicken and a zesty mix of lemons, tomatoes, basil, olive oil, onions, feta cheese, and pasta; a huge serving of pappardelle with chicken in a bacon cream sauce; an equally substantial cavatelli with butternut squash cream sauce; an unusual pappardelle lasagna with butternut squash, ricotta, and prosciutto; a delectable plate of linguine and house-made meatballs with a hearty marinara; a rich-tasting gorgonzola ravioli with chicken; and a pasta and seafood plate that has scallops, shrimp, prosciutto, and linguine mixed with herbs and spices.
 A few steak and veal dishes are offered on the menu as well, with the latter including marsala and piccata options.
 Beer and wine are available at Mezzo Mare, with the beer list being just a bit limited, while the wine list has a few good choices, including decent house pinot grigio and cabernet.
-A few desserts are offered here, with the German chocolate cake being so decadent that you might want to consider sharing it.
+A few desserts are offered here, with the German chocolate cake and carrot cake being a couple of good options.